plantuml-stdlib/C4-PlantUML/README.md

 * `Rel_L`, `Rel_Left`
 * `Rel_R`, `Rel_Right`

-Relation specific sprites are not down scaled, they requires typically smaller icons.
+Relationship specific sprites are not down scaled, they requires typically smaller icons.
-Or alternatively if sprite argument starts with `&` an OpenIconic name can be used (details see https://useiconic.com/open)
+Therefore if sprite argument starts with `&` an OpenIconic name can be used too (details see https://useiconic.com/open)

 ```csharp
 @startuml